Sebastien-Remy/moa-app/docs/ROADMAP.md

 - `StoredFile` represents a unique physical file managed by MOA.
 - `StoredFile` uses a Symfony-generated ULID.
-- `StoredFile` stores the MIME type, size, SHA-256 checksum, and import date.
+- `StoredFile` stores the MIME type, normalized extension, size, SHA-256 checksum, and import date.
 - `DocumentFile` stores the original filename used for each attachment.
 - When an identical file already exists, MOA reuses the existing `StoredFile` instead of creating another physical copy.
 - An identical file may still be attached to another document.